codemanas/cm-blocks-docs/docs/counter.md

 ## Introduction
-Cm Counter is a WordPress Blocks that is designed to make the creation of beautiful Counters easily without writing a bunch of code inside WordPress content editor.
-Using CM Counter you can easily showcase any numeric data, milestones or any statistics.
-This WP Blocks offers various customization options like Prefix, Suffix, Counter Durations and other styles offering user to customize as per their wish.
+CM Counter is a WordPress Blocks plugin crafted for creation of stunning counters within the WordPress content editor.
+With CM Counter, you can display numeric data, milestones, or statistics without the need for extensive coding.
+This plugin provides various customization options such as Prefix, Suffix, Counter Durations, and diverse styles, empowering users to use the counters to their preferences.

 ## Counter Patterns
 ![CM  Counter Patterns](img/counter/counter-patterns.png)